hajekjiri/urlmon/README.md

 ```

 #### 2. Create a .env file
-Use the included `.env.example` file as a template and change the variables to match your database.
+Use the included `.env.example` file as a template and modify the values to match your database.
 ```
 cp .env.example .env
 ```